 January 2022: At the end of January I spent a whole night awake with uncontrollable tremors, my arms going in & out of feeling, and a terrifying sense of doom.
 My mom took me to the ER the next morning, and after a visit with a doctor who declared my complains "non-life-threatening," we made an appointment with a neurologist.

-This month I start low-dose Naltrexone and my depression very slowly begins to lift, but my anxiety remains concentrated on my arms.
+This month I start low-dose Naltrexone and my depression very slowly begins to lift, but my anxiety remains concentrated on my ever-numbing arms.

 February 2022: I started feeling lightheaded at random times, before we even had our visit with the neurologist, and ended up in the ER once more.
 A series of 7 spinal MRIs ruled out MS or any other structural cause.
 My joint pain had gotten much worse, but that felt like the least of my worries.
 A more comprehensive chronic Lyme Disease panel comes back negative.

 I didn't connect the timing of my shots with my symptoms until I desperately read some posts on Reddit that brought up the possibility.
-While I'm glad I haven't had the disease itself, which would unquestionably have been worse, I do wish I'd been made aware that your immune system could be thrown off and affect you neurologically.
-On February 8th I start an arthritis supplement protocol.
+While I'm glad I hadn't had the disease itself, which would unquestionably have been worse without the shots, I do wish I'd been made aware that your immune system could be thrown off and it could affect you neurologically.

-March 2022: One month later, the arthritis protocol I follow has reduced my arm numbness by about 90% and reduced the joint pain by maybe 40%.
+March 2022: One month later, the protocol has reduced my arm numbness by about 90% and reduced the joint pain by maybe 40%.
 My doctor still hasn't ordered repeat tests to verify that the excess lead and copper were removed back in the fall, but I don't really care.

 April 2022: I resettle back with my parents after a stressful roommate situation and very up & down recovery makes it unreasonable to live alone for now.
 My osteopath has me start drinking lemon juice in warm water first thing every morning, which actually seems to help regulate my bowels while I take it every day (though I always need to chew xylitol gum immediately afterwards).